Non-urgent advice: Practice Doors Open

 From January 2013 you can now book an appointment and order your repeat prescriptions on line.
 Please click on the link https://patient.emisaccess.co.uk and then click the green Register Now button to register to use this service.
 (This service is temporarily suspended due to Covid restrictions).

-You can also book an appointment by contacting a receptionist here at The Beeches Medical Centre to be seen at GP Extra at Widnes HCRC.
+You can also book an appointment by contacting a receptionist here at The Beeches Medical Centre on 0151 424 3101 to be seen by a GP at Highfield Hospital, Highfield Road, WA8 7DJ

-This is especially helpful for patients who work, as GP Extra is open from 6.30pm – 9pm Monday – Friday and Saturday and Sunday 9.30am – 3.30pm.
+This is especially helpful for patients who work, as this service is open from 6.30pm – 9pm Monday – Friday and Saturday and Sunday 9.30am – 3.30pm.

 A GP will review your consultation within 48 hours and advise on the appropriate action.
 If clinically necessary, a face-to-face appointment will be offered.
 Please click on the banner below, to launch an online consultation.